brhannan/sl-ksp/README.md

 - Open MATLAB and navigate to the folder that contains KSPToolbox.mltbx.
 - Double-click KSPToolbox.mltbx in the MATLAB Current Folder window to install KSP Toolbox.
-- Enter the command ```ver``` in MATLAB.
-You snould see KSP Toolbox in the list of installed toolboxes.

 ### Get the kprc Python module
 KSP Toolbox blocks use the krpc Python module to communicate with